-This document is divided into four sections.
-The Introduction, contained in Section 1.
-Section 2 provides some background information on the RIC's PMR scheme.
-Section 3 reviews performance of the scheme for the period 2006-2017 and Section 4 outlines proposals for the scheme, moving forward.
+This document is divided into four (4) sections.
+The introduction is contained in Section 1.
+Section 2 provides an overview of the PMR Framework.
+Section 3 reviews the performance of the PMR scheme over the period 2006-2019, and Section 4 outlines proposals for the PMR Framework, moving forward.